chaudhary1337/chaudhary1337.github.io/TryHackMe/RootMe.md

 Nmap done: 1 IP address (1 host up) scanned in 35.57 seconds
 ```

-Okay nothing interesting at all.
-Let’s go for an all ports scan.

 While go buster and nmap runs, I wanted to see if the website is built on php or not.
 The following works!

 `http://10.10.35.149/index.php`